GCdePaula/lua_optimizer/doc/doc.md

 ## Edges vs Nodes

 In our method we schedule edges, rather than nodes.
-A different approach could, instead, associate the executable flag to nodes.
+A different approach could, instead, associate the dead or alive flag to nodes.
 However, this is not optimal, as we can find more constants scheduling edges.
-The reason is that two nodes may be executable and there may be an edge between them, but that edge may not be traversable.
+The reason is that two nodes may be alive and there may be an edge between them, but that edge may not be traversable.
 This would result in an unnecessary meet operation that could potentially set bottom to a constant variable.
 Let's look at a modified example from Wegman and Zadeck [1]:
 ```
 i = 1
 while true do